Ankush8950/E-Commerce-Application-Clone/README.md

 [![javascript](https://img.shields.io/badge/react-black?style=for-the-badge&logo=react&logoColor=blue)]()

-### An E-commerce application is a place where user can see the collection of products and filter the product category , search the product title and last one add to product in cart and user can delete individual item in cart.
+### An E-commerce application is a place where user can see the collection of products and filter the product category , search for the product title and last one add the product to the cart and user can delete individual item in cart, and place order.

 ## 🚀 [LiVE PROJECT LINK](https://coruscating-biscotti-cd60f8.netlify.app/)